ThisWeekGhana.com becomes the D-O-T

 He also said that “steps would be taken to restore the weighing scales installed at the Tema and Takoradi ports to full operations as soon as practicable but in the interim the Ghana Highway Authority will make available portable weigh bridges at the ports to regulate loading.”

-You mean there has been no provision for this critical safety measure all this time?
-We don’t have to wait for it then.
-No scales at the ports so the police can use their judgment by eyeballing trucks on the roads, right?
+No scales at the ports all this time, so the police have been using their judgment by eyeballing trucks on the roads, right?
 No humor intended here.

-Hopefully, a critical step in haulage is not missing in this "axle policy": that of matching truck horsepower to the size of trailer or load it pulls.
+Hopefully, a critical step in haulage is not missing in this "axle policy": that of matching truck horsepower to the size of trailer, the load it carries and the condition of the roadway to its final destination.

 A cursory glance at traffic on our roads will show that, very often, this critical step is not observed, especially with trailer-trucks carrying sea containers from our ports.